MEDIATIONS | TRIALS | APPEALS

 Initial consultations usually last one hour, unless more time is specifically requested prior to the consultation, or during the consultation.

 Initial consultations are charged at the hourly rate of the attorney with whom you have an appointment.
 Rates of the attorneys in the firm vary, so the cost depends on the individual attorney.
 Rates are available upon request.
-Charges for initial consultations are due and payable at the conclusion of the conference.
+Charges for initial consultations are due and payable the conference.

 You can call the attorney you desire to meet with directly, or speak with the attorney’s paralegal or secretary.

 You will obtain the maximum information and advice from your initial consultation if you bring the following: